How to Get Your Abs to ShowAug 28, 2020

 Now that I know where I’m at with fat, I ask Bishop what I can do to start driving my body fat down while not losing too much muscle.

-- Eat more protein: Consuming lean protein promotes fat loss and muscle gain.
+- Eat more protein: Consuming enough lean protein promotes fat loss and muscle gain.
 Pack enough of it into your breakfast, and you can head off the dips that result in late-day snack binges.
-Adding a daily shake supplement to your regimen is an easy way to fit more protein into your diet.
+Adding a daily shake to your regimen is an easy way to fit more protein into your diet.

 - Ditch cheap carbs: Trade refined and processed carbs for the high-fiber variety.
 Simple carbs like pretzels and soda are quickly broken down into sugars that, if not burned promptly, can be converted to body fat.
 Meanwhile, high-fiber foods like fruits, vegetables, and whole grains keep you fuller with fewer calories and maintain healthy blood sugar levels.

-- Get the right fats: Similar to the sustained satiety you get from high-fiber food, healthy fats, like the unsaturated ones found in avocados and cold water fish, help you feel full for longer and slow the absorption of the aforementioned carbs.
+- Consume the right fats: Similar to the sustained satiety you get from high-fiber food, healthy fats, like the unsaturated ones found in avocados and cold water fish, help you feel full for longer and slow the absorption of the aforementioned carbs.